 - A visualization layer

-Visualization – You can then work with a third-party or an open-source to visualize the traces, as we did above with Jaeger.
+Visualization: You can work with a third party to visualize the traces (as we did above with Jaeger).

 OpenTelemetry Deployment Strategies